 St. Cloud residents who register for the Minnesota Medical Marijuana Program must adhere to the following medical marijuana laws contained in the Minnesota Medical Cannabis Act:

-The Minnesota Department of Health, through the Office of Medical Cannabis, provides a Medical Cannabis Registry for St. Cloud residents who qualify for medical marijuana treatment.
+The Minnesota Department of Health, through the Division of Medical Cannabis (DMC), provides a Medical Cannabis Registry for St. Cloud residents who qualify for medical marijuana treatment.
 Patients who register in the medical marijuana program will get personal Medical Cannabis Registry Accounts but not medical marijuana cards.
 To enroll in the medical cannabis registry, St. Cloud patients must make appointments with participating healthcare practitioners.
 The OMC-licensed healthcare practitioner may be a physician, a physician assistant, or an APRN (Advanced Practice Registered Nurse).
 During the appointment, the participating healthcare practitioner will:

 Medical patients in St. Cloud can consume cannabis in their homes.
 Consuming cannabis in rented residential properties is subject to owners’ approval.
 Marijuana consumption is illegal in public spaces including public transport, parks, religious grounds, schools, and on federal lands.